mehmetkahya0/Web-Resource-Downloader/README.md

 ## Features

 - Downloads all resources from a given website
+- Option to filter resources by file extension
 - Saves a table of the download status of each resource in Markdown format
 - Option to delete the download folder after downloading resources